MUKASA-Samson/Data_Jobs_Postings_Analysis_with_SQL/README.md

 ## Data Source

-The dataset used in this project was compiled by Luke Brousse in 2023.
+The dataset used in this project was compiled by Luke Barousse in 2023.
 It consists of data scraped from various online job posting platforms.
 The data was provided directly by Luke Brousse and now is available on his website, datanerd.tech.

 ## Technologies Used